- The basics about daily routines and reflexive verbs in Spanish

 - Spanish Practice: Completing and writing about your daily routine in Spanish.

 ¿Qué haces todos los días? ¿Cuál es tu rutina diaria?
-These are some common questions we ask to know about someone’s daily routine in Spanish.
-There are so many activities we could do in a single day and some of them are just a part of our lives.
-In this lesson you will learn the most common activities in Spanish that people usually do every day.
-You will find a picture showing of these “actividades diarias”, read and listen to several examples, learn some grammar tips about reflexive pronouns in Spanish and sentence structure, and practice with some interactive quizzes.
+These are two common questions we may ask somoeone about his daily routine in Spanish.
+There are so many activities we could do in a single day so if you are learning Spanish, why not learning how to say them.
+This lesson covers the most common activities in Spanish that people usually do in a regular day.
+You will find a nice video showing of these Spanish everyday activities, read and listen to several examples, learn some grammar tips about reflexive pronouns and verbs in Spanish and how to create sentences with the new vocabulary and verbs.
+We hope you are able to write and talk about your daily routine in Spanish by the end of this lesson.

 Common daily activities in Spanish & reflexive verbs and pronouns

-You may be wondering, how can I create my own sentences using those Spanish activities?
-It is actually very simple.
+If you watched the video, then this part will be easier to understand.
+Creating sentences about a daily routine is actually very simple.
 Begin your sentence with a subject pronoun in Spanish like “yo, tú, etc.”.
 Then add a reflexive pronoun (se, me, te) and a conjugated verb.
-Sentences about daily routines in Spanish usually follow the structure “Subject pronoun + reflexive pronoun + verb + complement”.
-A reflexive verb like “levantarse” (to get up) will change to “se levanta” or “me levanto” depending on who is getting up.
-For example, to say “She gets up early” we would say “Ella se levanta temprano” but to say “I get up early” we have to say “Yo me levanto temprano”.
+Sentences about daily routines in Spanish usually follow the structure [Subject pronoun + reflexive pronoun + verb + complement].
+A reflexive verb like LEVANTARSE (to get up) will change to SE LEVANTA or ME LEVANTO depending on who is getting up.
+For example, to say “She gets up early” we would say ELLA SE LEVANTA TEMPRANO but to say “I get up early” we have to say YO ME LEVANTO TEMPRANO.
 Just know that not all the sentences require a reflexive pronoun and there are many other daily activities you could learn too, including Sports in Spanish and household chores.
 Listen to the following examples about the activities in the picture and some more.
 Look up the new words in a dictionary.
 Pay close attention to the way we say the main activity in Spanish.
 Press the button “Play” to listen to the examples.

 |Wake up||Despertarse||Yo me despierto al sonar la alarma|